top of page

 To help prevent these crimes, the Home Office and Police launched Cyber Resilience Centres across the UK.

-This is a free public service that gives practical tools, guidance, and support to protect your data, finances, and reputation.
+This is a funded public service that gives practical tools, guidance, and support to protect your data, finances, and reputation.

 It only takes a minute to join - may I show you how?"

-They’ll be asked to fill out this straightforward form, with the following details:
+They will be asked to fill out this straightforward form:

 • First and last name